nordot/otherthancode/privacy_en.md

 ## Nordot Privacy Policy
 Nordot values and respects your privacy.
 Nordot Inc. ("Nordot", "we", "us", and "our") has established this Privacy Policy (this "Policy") for the Nordot service we provide (the "Service").
 This Policy forms part of, and is incorporated into, our [Terms of Use for Users](https://github.com/nordot/otherthancode/blob/master/terms_users_en.md) , [Terms of Use for Members](https://github.com/nordot/otherthancode/blob/master/tou_members_en.md) , and [Terms of Use for Publishers](https://github.com/nordot/otherthancode/blob/master/tou_publishers_en.md) .

-### Definition of the Service
+### Definition
-"The Service" refers to:
+1. "Member" refers to a person, who agree to the Terms of Use for Members.
-1. the Nordot service, which allows Members whom agree to the [Terms of Use for Members](https://github.com/nordot/otherthancode/blob/master/tou_members_en.md) and Publishers whom agree to the [Terms of Use for Publishers](https://github.com/nordot/otherthancode/blob/master/tou_publishers_en.md) to store, retrieve, and distribute Content and to obtain profit through such activities under the terms set forth in these TOU;
+1. "Publisher" refers to a person, who agree to the Terms of Use for Publishers.
-1. the nordot.app platform, which allows Users whom agree to the [Terms of Use for Users](https://github.com/nordot/otherthancode/blob/master/terms_users_en.md) to enjoy content from multiple publishers.
+1. "User" refers to a person, who agree to the Terms of Use for Users.

 ### Cookies
 Nordot may use cookies in the Service.
 A cookie is a small piece of text stored on your computer by a website you visit.
 When your browser requests a page from our server, our server issues a cookie that identifies your browser.
 The cookie is then sent back to the server each time your browser requests a page from the server.
 This way our server can identify and store history or any settings you make.
 Please refer to [Collection and Usage of Your Browsing Data](#browsingdata) as for why we identify your browsing data.